MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/connectivity-to-azure-paas-services.md

   - Virtual network injection provides dedicated private deployments for supported services.
 Management plane traffic still flows through public IP addresses.

   - [Private Link](/azure/private-link/private-endpoint-overview#private-link-resource) provides dedicated access by using private IP addresses to Azure PaaS instances or custom services behind Azure Load Balancer Standard tier.
+The key benefits of Private Link can be found [here.](/azure/private-link/private-link-overview#key-benefits)

   - [Virtual network service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) provide service-level access from selected subnets to selected PaaS services.

->[!NOTE]
+Review the list of supported services on the link provided.

- > An explanation of the differences between Private Link/Endpoints and VNet Service Endpoints can be found [here.](/azure/private-link/private-link-faq#what-is-the-difference-between-service-endpoints-and-private-endpoints-)
+  - An explanation of the differences between Private Link/Endpoints and VNet Service Endpoints can be found [here.](/azure/private-link/private-link-faq#what-is-the-difference-between-service-endpoints-and-private-endpoints-)
- >
- > The key benefits of Private Link can also be found [here.](/azure/private-link/private-link-overview#key-benefits)
- >
- > Private Endpoints are also available for more services than VNet Service Endpoints, as detailed [here.](/azure/private-link/private-link-overview#availability)

 - Enterprises often have concerns about public endpoints for PaaS services that must be appropriately mitigated.